status-im/specs/docs/stable/5-secure-transport.md

 If a bundle received from the `IK` is different to the `installation-id`, the device will be shown to the user and will have to be manually approved, to a maximum of 3.
 Once that is done any message sent by one device will also be sent to any other enabled device.

-Once a new device is enabled, a new bundle will be generated which will include pairing information.
+Once a user enables a new device, a new bundle will be generated which will include pairing information.

 The bundle will be propagated to contacts through the usual channels.